 Repeat after me: “Just because I write a movie blog dose not mean I’m a journalist”

 Even some of the best movie bloggers forget that sometimes.
 As a blogger, you are a guy standing at the digital water cooler with other like minded people just talking movies.
 The pure, simple joy of yacking about the things you love and hate in the world of movies.
 You are NOT a movie expert.
 You are NOT a journalist… so don’t pretend to be or even try to be one.
-You don’t research stories, you don’t track down leads.
+AND, you don’t research stories, you don’t track down leads.
 Sure, some bloggers do a LITTLE of this, but it’s not the work of real journalists who will spend days, or even weeks doing nothing but researching, reading and chasing down one single story.
 They’re trained for that… don’t belittle what they do by being presumptuous enough to act like you do the same thing.
 You’re a blogger.

 10) FOCUS ON ONE KIND OF FILM RATHER THAN TRY TO EQUALLY TALK ABOUT ALL OF THEM